core-wg/oscore/draft-ietf-core-object-security.md

 Since the payload and most options are encrypted (see {{protected-fields}}), and the corresponding plain text message fields of the original are not included in the OSCORE message, the processing of these fields does not expand the total message size.

-A CoAP proxy SHOULD NOT cache a response to a request with an Object-Security option, since the response is only applicable to the original client's request, see {{coap-coap-proxy}}.
+A CoAP proxy SHOULD NOT cache a response to a request with an Object-Security option, since the response is only applicable to the original client's request (see {{coap-coap-proxy}}).
 As the compressed COSE Object is included in the cache key, messages with the Object-Security option will never generate cache hits.
-For Max-Age processing, see {{max-age}}.
+For Max-Age processing (see {{max-age}}).

 # The Security Context {#context}